Chairman of the Board: Christian B. Hjort

 Number of lawyers worldwide: 95

-Terralex, Ius Laboris and INBLF - Advokatfirmaet Hjort is the Norwegian member of Terralex, one of the two largest networks of independent law firms globally, and the Norwegian member of Ius Laboris, a specialised network of leading law firms in employment and labour law.
-Hjort is also the Norwegian member of INBLF, a network of specialised high quality boutique law firms in the US, Canada, Latin-America, Asia and Europe.
-Memberships by invitation only.
+Advokatfirmaet Hjort is the Norwegian member of TerraLex, one of the largest global networks of independent law firms.
+Hjort is also the Norwegian member of Ius Laboris, a specialised network of leading law firms in employment and labour law.
+Memberships are granted by invitation only.

 Main Areas of Practice: